 Click here to go to my personal website.

-Please note: The rest of this document can be viewed in pdf form (including a more legible and printable Hebrew text) here.
-If you don't have acrobat reader, please click here.
+Please note: The rest of this document can be viewed in pdf form here.

 Before I present the text, let me remind you of the conversation between Bart and Rabbi Krustofski, as well as between Bart and Lisa.
 I typed this up myself by watching this section of the episode many, many times.
 It might not be perfectly accurate, but it should be pretty close.

-At Rabbiís Office: Reminder: The rest of this document can be viewed in pdf form (including a more legible and printable Hebrew text)
+At Rabbi's Office: Reminder: The rest of this document can be viewed in pdf form (including a more legible and printable Hebrew text)

 Rabbi Hyman Krustofski: You I told to go away.

-Bart: But, but but, but Rabbi - does it not say in the Babylonian Talmud and I quote, ďA Child should be pushed aside with the left hand and drawn closer with the right.Ē
+Bart: But, but but, but Rabbi - does it not say in the Babylonian Talmud and I quote, "A Child should be pushed aside with the left hand and drawn closer with the right."

-Bart: Then doesnít your religion command you to make up with Krusty?
+Bart: Then doesn't your religion command you to make up with Krusty?

-Rabbi: But in Exodus, the fifth commandment says: ďHonor thy father and thy mother.Ē End of story.
+Rabbi: But in Exodus, the fifth commandment says: "Honor thy father and thy mother."
+End of story.